anaef/lua-linear/doc/Program.md

 matrix `A`, in descending order.
 The content of matrix `A` is destroyed.
 The function returns `true` if the calculation was successful, and `false` if convergence failed.

-If the argument `ns` is omitted, the function calculates all singular vectors.
+If the argument `ns` is not present, the function calculates all singular vectors.
 Matrices `U` and `VT` must be square matrices of sizes $m$ and $n$, respectively.

-If the argument `ns` is provided, it specifies the number of singular values to calculate and must satisfy $1 \le \textrm{ns} \le \min(m, n)$.
+If the argument `ns` is present, it specifies the number of singular values to calculate and must satisfy $1 \le \textrm{ns} \le \min(m, n)$.
 Matrix `U` must be an $m$ by $\textrm{ns}$ matrix, and matrix `VT` must be an $\textrm{ns}$ by $n$ matrix.
 The function calculates the largest $ns$ singular values.
 If $\textrm{ns}$ is less than $\min(m, n)$, the function uses an eigenvalue